HamzaQasim7/agri_connect/README.md

 ## Authentication and User Profile

-The signup and login flow of Farmassist is developed using the [Bloc](https://bloclibrary.dev/#/) library and Firebase Authentication.
+The signup and login flow of AgriConnect is developed using the [Bloc](https://bloclibrary.dev/#/) library and Firebase Authentication.
 After a user signs up successfully, the user data will be stored in the data model of Cloud Firestore as shown below:

 ```
 {
   "users": { // "users" collection
     "4lbwvicymz71LfY9POHZ": { // "userId" document
       "id": "4lbwvicymz71LfY9POHZ",
-      "email": "example@farmassist.com",
+      "email": "example@agriconnect.com",
       "displayName": "Jack",
       "tokens": [ ... ] // used by Cloud Messaging
     },